JacobFV/old-jacobfv.github.io/_posts/2020-06-1-arxiv-notes.md

 >
 > ![evo](http://flennerhag.com/img/leap/evo.png)
 >
 > Leap learns an initialisation that induces faster learning on tasks from the given task distribution.
-By minimising the distance we need to travel, we make tasks as ‘easy’ as possible to learn.
+By minimising the distance we need to travel, we make tasks as 'easy' as possible to learn.

 http://flennerhag.com/2019-05-09-transferring-knowledge-across-learning-processes/